What the Bible Says About Changing Careers

 The Bible is filled with career changers — and God was behind every transition.

-Moses had three distinct careers.
-He was raised as Egyptian royalty.
-Then he fled and became a shepherd for 40 years.
-At 80, God redirected him to lead Israel out of Egypt.
+Moses: prince → fugitive → shepherd → national deliverer.
+Three distinct careers.
+He was raised as Egyptian royalty, fled and became a shepherd for 40 years, and at 80 was redirected to lead Israel out of Egypt.
+Every phase prepared him for the next.

-Peter was a professional fisherman with a business and employees.
-Jesus walked by and said, "Follow me."
+Peter: fisherman → apostle.
+A professional fisherman with a business and employees.
+Jesus walked by and said Follow me.
 Peter left his nets — his career, his livelihood, his identity — and never went back.

 What the Bible Does Say About Work

-Excellence Matters
+Excellence matters.

-"But my God shall supply all your need according to his riches in glory by Christ Jesus."
-(Philippians 4:19, KJV)
+“But my God shall supply all your need according to his riches in glory by Christ Jesus.”

 The biggest fear about career change is financial.
 Will I survive?
 Will my family be okay?
+This verse isn't permission to be reckless — it's permission to be courageous.
+Plan wisely, save strategically, and trust God with the outcome.
+Faith and financial wisdom are not opposites.

 When a Career Change Is Biblical

-A career change aligns with Scripture when:
+A change aligns with Scripture when:

 When a Career Change Is Unwise

-Not every career change is God-directed.
 A change is likely unwise when:

-- Every wise person in your life is cautioning you
+- Every wise person in your life is cautioning you.

-- You have no plan — just dissatisfaction
+- You have no plan — just dissatisfaction.

 How to Transition Wisely